 This not just page 833 of 1000 Places to See Before you Die.
 This is the culmination of a truly rewarding spiritual journey.

-The Australis season is the opposite of North America, but even in December layers should be worn to stay warm.
+The Australis season in Cape Horn is the opposite of North America, but even in December layers should be worn to stay warm.
 One of the best trips in fifteen years of travel writing.

 I flew Lan Chile down to and throughout my journey, a delight.
 Six different legs and all on time with great service.
 I have flown them several times and have always been satisfied, this trip was no different.